 Having moments where you spoil your partner

-Sharing funny texts, videos or links with your partner
+Sharing funny texts, videos, or links with your partner

-5. Don’t undermine the value of open and honest communication
+5. Don’t undermine the value of communication

-For any genuine friendship to blossom, it is important to be able to talk on anything under the sun without any apprehensions.Effective communication also ensures that both of you are honest and trust each other completely.
+For any genuine friendship to blossom, it is important to be able to talk about anything under the sun without any apprehensions.Effective communication also ensures that both of you are honest and trust each other completely.

 In the video below, Jimmy Evans lays out great principles for good communication skills in marriage.
 He says communication is the most obvious way of building meaningful relationships.
 He discloses 5 standards we set in our marriage for effective communication: